hackclub/hackclub/workshops/find_bigfoot/README.md

 }
 ```

-Big Foot should now load after the background.
+Bigfoot should now load after the background.
 We did it!

 Feel free to experiment with the `left` and `top` values to find a good place to hide Bigfoot.

 ## Making The Game Harder

 Now we have another problem.
-This game is(...) too easy.
+This game is… too easy.
 Once somebody plays it once, they’ll be able to beat it over and over again with no challenge!
 We need to write a function that will move bigfoot randomly around the page after you beat it.

 Open your script.js file and let’s make a new function `moveBigFoot();`